Kittyhawk Under 21s rises like a phoenix (or maybe a kittyhawk!) from the ashes

 Brady Amer, the enthusiast behind youth bowls in the Wellington Centre, and a past participant in the Kittyhawks tourney from 2013 to 2017, decided that it was time for Kittyhawks to return.

-“We approached the club about kickstarting the tournament, and they were of course thrilled.
+“We approached the Auckland club about kickstarting the tournament, and they were of course thrilled.
 So earlier this year, we held the tournament at Naenae with a field of 28 Under 21 bowlers … the youngest was 13 and the oldest scraped in under the 21 year old cut.”

 “It was a great re-start,” adds Brady.
 “So good that we’re already planning the tournament again next year at Naenae … but probably moving it to Easter when it was traditionally held.”

-The tournament will once again be ‘mixed’, which is the way it first started in 1992.
 It was ‘separated’ in 2002, and separate boys’ and girls’ trophies handed out to the winners.
 But in a nod to our trending genderless sport, the former boys’ trophy is now handed out to the overall winner, and the girl’s trophy given over to best girl.
 It’s an acknowledgement of this transitional period of providing positive reinforcement to gender equality.

 “Girls are often intimidated by the boys,” observes Brady.
 “I’m not saying ALL girls … I can think of some who that wouldn’t even begin to apply to … but we’ve found that most girls play more freely with other girls.”